SMART SENSING insights

 Alexa?!

 A long day at work is behind you.
 You get home and just manage to get out an annoyed “Alexa turn on some music”.
 Then the loudest, most stressful music of all time comes on?
 Not if affective computing technologies train voice assistants to adapt to the user’s emotions.
 Instead of randomly playing a song like “Battery” by Metallica, Alexa could then recognize you being stressed or tired and choose something like “Here comes the Sun” by the Beatles from the “calming” playlist.
-Users who find that the assistant takes their emotional state into account would then be more likely to build trust in this technology.
+Users who see that the assistant acknowledges their emotional state are more likely to trust this technology.

-But AI is also becoming more and more commonplace in the industry.
-For example, when working on the assembly line.
-Here, affective computing could greatly improve the work of employees and demonstrate the benefits of AI.
-For example, a system could detect an employees stress or exhaustion and adjust by slowing the assembly line or suggesting a short break.
-In addition, the sytsem can offer personalized feedback and support to promote employee wellbeing.
+AI is also becoming more and more commonplace in the industry, particularly on assembly lines.
+Here, affective computing could significantly improve employee performance and demonstrate the benefits of AI.
+For example, a system could detect an employee’s stress or exhaustion and respond by slowing the assembly line or recommending a short break.
+In addition, the sytsem can offer personalized feedback and support to promote employee well-being.
 Such measures would increase efficiency and safety and also show that the technology takes needs and well-being of employees seriously.
 This could increase trust in the technology and improve acceptance for the use of assembly line technologies.

 Add comment